zhuanghongji/SweetLogger/README.md

 https://github.com/zhuanghongji/SweetLogger
 ```

-- Copy the repo url above.
+- Copy the URL of the repository provided above.
-- "File" -> "Add Pacakge Dependencies...", paste into the text field in top-right of the window.
+- Paste it into the text field located at the top-right corner of the window by navigating to "File" -> "Add Package Dependencies...".
-- Add Package.
+- Click on "Add Package".

-## Usage
+## Basic usage

-Enable Sweet Logger as anytime or anywhere you want, for example:
+You can enable Sweet Logger anytime and anywhere you want, for example:

 ```swift
 @main